-UVM’s Certificate in Integrative Healthcare prepares students to understand integrative healthcare, which involves balancing traditional methods of medical care with complementary and alternative medicine approaches in response to patient choices and needs in order to improve population health, enhance patient experience, reduce costs, and decrease workforce burnout.
+UVM’s Certificate in Integrative Healthcare prepares students to understand integrative healthcare, which involves balancing traditional methods of healthcare with complementary care and self-care.
+An integrative approach looks at the needs of the whole person.
+A transformation to an integrative model of healthcare is an approach to improve population health, enhance the patient experience, reduce costs, and decrease workforce burnout.

-This whole-body, holistic approach addresses the broad range of issues that can affect the health and well-being of individuals, including physical, emotional, mental, spiritual, social and environmental influences, in order to:
+This whole-person and holistic approach addresses the broad range of issues that can affect the health and well-being of individuals, including physical, emotional, mental, spiritual, social, and environmental influences, in order to:

 - Improve population health